 So using a tool to help teams pass critical business information between them not only would streamline communication, but also reduce the number of costly errors and leave teams to work on more important things.
 This, in turn, can help achieve transparency in the way teams collaborate and help automate their business processes end-to-end.

 For all of these reasons, it is important to consider a Jira Salesforce integration where information is passed between sales and other teams automatically in real-time and in a consistent manner so that it reaches the right people at the right time.
-Such integration can help these teams avoid working in silos and ensures everyone has the correct and up-to-date information.
+Such integration can help these teams avoid working in silos and ensure everyone has the correct and up-to-date information.

 Now that we have discussed the advantages of a Jira Salesforce integration, let’s quickly see why choosing the right technology for this is also crucial.

 Choosing the right tool for your Jira Salesforce integration is very important since it hugely affects the benefits such integration can bring.
 However, there are certain points you should consider before proceeding.

 The tool should let teams work independently in their familiar environment and still allow information to be passed between them.
-In this case, a distributed architecture would be the ideal choice since each side will control what information is sent over to the other side and how incoming information is interpreted, without having to inform or consult the other side in advance.
+In this case, a decentralized integration would be the ideal choice since each side will control what information is sent over to the other side and how incoming information is interpreted, without having to inform or consult the other side in advance.
 Of course, this means that after the initial consultation for setting up the integration, things must run smoothly for the remaining part without either side interfering with one another.
 It is also important that critical information is not passed around between teams and if there is such a need, then appropriate security mechanisms are in place.

 Business and customer requirements evolve and change over time.
 The data you synchronize currently might not need synchronization next year.
 You might want to synchronize some new data altogether.
 With such a change comes the pain of having to spend a huge amount of time and effort to configure the integration tool.